kbravh/portfolio-redux/src/pages/blog/api-lambda-error-handling/error-handling-api-gateway-lambda-node.md

 ---
 title: Error Handling in API Gateway with AWS Lambda
+description: Learn how to set up error codes in API Gateway when working with Lambda functions written in Node.js.
 date: 2019-02-10
 slug: error-handling-api-gateway-lambda-node
 banner: ./lambda-wallpaper.jpg
+language: en_US
 ---

 For a recent project, I set up a lambda function that would hydrate a template using data posted to it through API Gateway.
 The template name would be specified in the request, which means I needed to send back some errors if anything went wrong, such as the template not being found.